We don't just talk cars ... we teach how to buy them.

 Overall Pros: Athletic handling, brisk acceleration from the turbocharged engine, sporty design, solid build quality, high crash test scores.

 Overall Cons: Mediocre fuel economy, runs on premium fuel, not as spacious as some competitors.

 Mazda Miata: This nicely athletic convertible was a hit from the get-go with its debut in 1990.
 With its inspiring incline 4-cylinder engine and its quick and precise maneuverability, it continues to provide open-road thrills at an affordable price.

 It's third-generation was produced between 2006 and 2015 and came with a 170 horsepower 2.0-liter incline four-cylinder engine.
 This is nearly as much power as the turbocharged MazdaSpeed models produced in 2004 and 2005.
 You can match this with a 5-speed or 6-speed manual transmission, or a 6-speed automatic, depending on the model.

 The previous-generation Miata was produced for the 1999 to 2005 model years.
 While this car also has the sharp steering and overall dynamic handling the Miata is famous for, it is also a bit smaller than the current generation and therefore a bit more cramped.
 Originally under the hood of this second-generation Miata was a 1.8 liter four-cylinder engine that delivered 140 horsepower and 119 pound-feet of torque (it got a power boost to 155-hp for 2001).

 These used Miatas can be found with either the standard 5-speed manual transmission or the optional 4-speed automatic.
-Like the current generation, the base trims were lightly equipped, but used models can also be found with more upscale features such as leather upholstery and a Bose sound system.
+Like the third-generation, the base trims were lightly equipped, but used models can also be found with more upscale features such as leather upholstery and a Bose sound system.

 Overall Pros: Outstanding handling and fun-to-drive factor, relatively low price for the performance level, low operating costs and strong reputation for reliability.